pullmonkey/bloctalk/README.md

 Click the left-pointing arrow next to "Settings" to close out of the page and return to the Accounts page.

 Each account created by Truffle Develop is given 100 ether.
-You'll notice it's slightly less on the first account because some gas was used when the contract itself was deployed.
+You may (not in all cases) notice it's slightly less on the first account because some gas was used when the contract itself was deployed.

 http://truffleframework.com/tutorials/images/pet-shop/metamask-account1.png